AnnabelSalgado/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Here is a file of what is needed to meet the Technical Requirements for osTicket.
-See the file  <a href="www.linkedin.com/in/annabel-salgado-69b67340">here</a>
+See the file  <a href="www.linkedin.com/in/annabel-salgado-69b67340">here</a>.
+We will go through installing each of these independently in the steps that follow.
 </p>
 <br />